 What is the difference between a tear and an episiotomy?

 An episiotomy is a cut made by your healthcare professional into the perineum and vaginal wall to make more space for your baby to be born.

 Episiotomies are done with your consent.

-They are only done if your baby needs to be born quickly, often if you are having an assisted (instrumental) birth, or if you are at risk of a serious perineal tear.
+They are only done if your baby needs to be born quickly, often if you are having an instrumental (forceps or vacuum assisted) birth, or if you are at risk of a serious perineal tear.

 Read more about episiotomies

 How do I know what type of tear I have?